tangly-team/tangly-os/src/site/website/content/expertise/expertise-technical/agile-architecture.md

 * Implement domain-driven development and architecture
 * Use event storming to identify domain ubiquitous language
-* Establish DDD as an architectural approach to micro-services solutions
+* Establish DDD as an architectural approach to microservice solutions
 * Identify bounded contexts to promote parallel development
 {{< /card >}}
 {{< /cardpane >}}